 Can you think of some other things to keep in mind about how credit cards work?
 Please share in the comments!

 Need help figuring out or improving your credit situation?
-Sign up for SAC’s free Credit Repair Consultation.
+Download the free Credit Repair Action Plan worksheet.